vishwesh-vishwesh/Logic_Py/README.md

 There are 7 basic gates, all other secondaary and combinational gates are the combinations of these 7 basic gates.
 - AND, OR, NOT, NAND, NOR,XNOR,XOR
-- ex : from Logic_Py import AND
+- Ex : from Logic_Py import AND

 ## Secondary Gates